 - Considering all the upsides: A lot of the day-to-day labor that goes into taking care of Baby is hard to classify as a job.
-It may take a lot of work, but you or your partner going to her when she cries during the night or changing her diaper are also the first ways Baby starts to build emotional attachments.
-Neither of you may want to drag yourselves out of bed to reach her in the moment, but in the long run, that’s something that both of you will want to be as much of a part of as you possibly can.
+It may take a lot of work, but you or your partner going to them when they cry during the night or changing their diaper are also the first ways Baby starts to build emotional attachments.
+Neither of you may want to drag yourselves out of bed to reach them in the moment, but in the long run, that’s something that both of you will want to be as much of a part of as you possibly can.
 These kinds of tasks are also transitory.
-The bigger Baby grows, the more of her basic care she’ll become responsible for.
+The bigger Baby grows, the more of their basic care they'll become responsible for.

 Making space for your partner to co-parent

 Many mothers – and working mothers in particular – are so worried about being “good” mothers that they feel as though they need to take on all of the parenting responsibilities.
 This is called gatekeeping, and while it is a natural response to a desire to be a good mother, it can also eventually become a working mother’s worst enemy.